i-MSCP/plugins/incubator/CronJobs/README.md

 ### Full

-The full cron jobs are identical to the jailed cron jobs, excepted the fact that the commands are not run inside a jailed environment.
+The full cron jobs are identical to the jailed cron jobs, excepted the fact that the Shell commands are not run inside a jailed environment.
 Such cron jobs should be reserved to trusted users.

 ## Crontab files